Insights into the structure and kinematics of a Milky Way-like galaxy: Introduction

-In \cite{DuranCamacho2024} we have explored a large suite of MW-type models with live potentials, which enables a dynamic and self-consistent evolution of the gas and stars, unlike models with imposed external fixed potentials \citep[e.g][]{dobbs2013exciting,ridley2017nuclear,smith2020cloud}.
+In \citet{DuranCamacho2024}, we explored a large suite of MW-type models with live gravitational potentials, which enabled a dynamic and self-consistent evolution of the gas and stars, unlike models with imposed external fixed potentials \citep[e.g.][]{dobbs2013exciting,ridley2017nuclear,smith2020cloud}.
 In that work, we identified the model that was the closest reproduction of the MW structures and terminal velocities as seen in longitude-velocity space (\textit{lv} space).
-In this follow-up study, we extend our research to benchmark our model against other studies dedicated to the modelling of specific structures in the MW, such as those conducted by \cite{sormani2022stellar,portail2017dynamical,ridley2017nuclear}, and delve deeper into the structure and dynamics of our MW-like model's disc, inner bulge and bar.
-We aim to improve our understanding of the interplay between stellar and gaseous kinematics, specially when compared to the most recent findings from the \textit{Gaia} DR3, and help conciliate some of the on-going debates.
+In this follow-up study, we further test whether this model provides a robust dynamical description of the MW by benchmarking it against additional observational constraints and against studies modelling specific Galactic components \citep[e.g.][]{sormani2022stellar,portail2017dynamical,ridley2017nuclear}.
+We also investigate the role of purely galaxy-driven kinematics in shaping the agglomeration, evolution, and disruption of spiral patterns in the model (thus prior to the inclusion of chemistry, star formation, and feedback, which will be the subject of future work).
+We use these results to help deepen our understanding of the interplay between stellar and gaseous motions across the disc, bulge, and bar, and we place the results in the context of recent \textit{Gaia} DR3 findings and ongoing debates on the nature of the MW spiral structure.